aitorbernis/PUBLIC-CHESS/README.txt

         For white pieces it draws a 1 for an empty square which is available as destination, a -1 for an available square that contains an enemy piece (so, a kill), and it also includes a -11, which indicates that this killing destination is actually a king, so a check.

+        For black pieces, instead of 1 and -1 u have 2 and -2, and a king is a -22

         In case of en passant available position, it draws a 100

         In case of a castling available position, it draws a 99 for white and a -99 for black